Zehir/Tabletop-Simulator-API/docs/event.md

-﻿Events are functions which are activated by Tabletop Simulator when something takes place in-game.
+Events are functions which are activated by Tabletop Simulator when something takes place in-game.
 It is possible to use all of them within scripts on Objects, and most will also work in Global scripts.

 Many contain parameters which can be used to utilize additional information related to the event.